TKapitan/ALRM-BusinessCentral/README.md

 From the extension card, the list of usage can be shown.
 On the "Extension Usage List" you can define which extension is used in which BC Instance.
 This is neccessary setting for assignable ranges that are set as "Per BC Instance" and is also neccessary for generating template for the license file.

+You can also define fields "Sell as Item No." and "Flat-rate Invoicing as Item No." with a link to the item card (non-inventory) that is used for invoicing the extension to customers.

 ### Suggest Objects for Business Central License

 Once you have your own extension developed and properly set (with defined BC Instance in Extension Usage List), you can run "Create License File" from "Go To".
 This report create a downloadable file that can be imported to the Microsoft Partner Portal to assigne extension objects to the customer license.

+## Permissions

+Since v0.2.0.2, released in July 2021, the extension comes with three permission sets.

+1) ALRM Admin
+    - This permission set contains everything necessary for managing the configuration of ALRM.
+    Users with this permission can manage (create, modify, delete) assignable ranges, business central instances, and everything editable with the "ALRM User" permission set.
+2) ALRM User
+    - This permission set allows everything linked to extension management - create and edit extension, extension objects, extension object lines and also extension usage.
+    - User with this permission set cannot define or edit assignable ranges or business central instances.
+3) ALRM API User
+    - This permission set contains all necessary permissions for standard API calls made from the ALRM VS Code extension.

 ## Requirements